abesford/seizzmic-site-0c00b/src/pages/what-we-do.md

           link to inside / outside

-          create a compelling vision and bring it to life around your organisation.
+          create a compelling vision, and bring it to life around your organisation.
         highlight: false
         actions: []